Unity-Technologies/gitea-sdk/docs/migrate-v0.14-to-v0.15.md

 # Migration Guide: v0.14 to v0.15

-v0.15.0 introduces a number of api changes, through which it should not be difficult to migrate.
+v0.15.0 introduces a number of API changes, which should be simple to migrate.
-Just follow this guid and if you still encounter problems, ask for help on discord or feel free to create an issue.
+Just follow this guide and if you still encounter problems, ask for help on Discord or feel free to create an issue.

 <!-- toc -->